-This year, vow to get out and see more in your RV or camper.
+This year, vow to get out and see more in your RV.
 We hope these five resolutions will inspire you to make your new year the best one yet.

 1. Travel slower

 A common complaint RVers have is that they travel too fast and get burnt out.
 It’s easy to get caught up in the desire to see as much as possible and push the mileage driven each day and how frequently they move from one location to another.

 But traveling too quickly eventually takes a toll.
 It’s stressful to constantly figure out where the next campsite will be, set-up, and break-down camp.

 Commit to slowing down in the new year, take breaks on travel days, and spend more time in one place.
 Not only will this save fuel money, but it will also provide the opportunity to get to know a location like a local instead of visiting it as a tourist.

 2. Purchase an America the Beautiful National Parks Annual Pass

 The America the Beautiful Annual Pass allows pass-holders to not only visit any of the 58 national parks but it also covers entry fees for over 2,000 federal recreation sites at lands managed by U.S. Forest Service, Bureau of Land Management, U.S. Fish and Wildlife Services, Bureau of Reclamation, and U.S. Army Corps of Engineers.

 Our national parks and other public lands are home to the greatest natural wonders in the U.S. There’s so much diversity, from caves to volcanoes to hot springs to glaciers to sand dunes.
 At $80, the annual pass is the most economical and convenient way to visit our public lands.